 Make sure you copy down the TD Ameritrade account number you get at the end.
 You need it and the PIN you gave during enrollment to create a TD Ameritrade user ID and password.
 If you already have a TD Ameritrade user ID, you may want to try linking the new account number to your existing login.

 After I logged in to TD Ameritrade, I enrolled in the commission-free ETF program (under Research & Ideas -> ETFs -> commission-free ETFs).
 I also enabled paperless confirmations and statements (under Client Services -> My Profile -> General, otherwise possibly $2 fee).
+Also be sure to sign the exchange agreements for real time quotes (under Client Services -> My Profile -> General).
+Otherwise you only see delayed quotes until the very last step before you place a trade.

 A disclosure document in the TD Ameritrade account shows a $12.50 quarterly maintenance fee.
 A rep from TD Ameritrade’s Participant Services told me that fee doesn’t apply to the Elfcu program.